Brighton94/multi-agent-code-reviewer/README.md

 # AI Code-Reviewer and -Summarizer

-This project uses LLMs to summarize Git changes and assist in code reviews.
+This project uses LLMs to summarize Git changes for merge/pull requests and assist in code reviews.

 # README

 ## Project Overview

-This project leverages LangGraph and LangChain to create applications using language models.
-It includes scripts for generating summaries, running workflows, and more.
+This project leverages LangGraph and LangChain to review code using language models.
+It includes scripts for generating merge request summaries and more.
+It currently uses Ollama to run open-source Llama models locally (on-device), for enhanced privacy.

 ## Installation